-On November 13 and 14, 2019, Franco Castaldini, ThoughtWire’s CCO, will be taking to the stage at CoRE TECH 2019 in San Jose to discuss how corporate real estate leaders can digitally transform their portfolios to create a seamless workplace experience for occupants and operators.
-One of the technologies he’ll be exploring, in particular, is the digital twin.
-In advance of his two talks, we thought we’d dive into this topic, looking at four ways digital twins can create a seamless workplace by:
+On November 13 and 14, 2019, Franco Castaldini, ThoughtWire’s CCO, took to the stage at CoRE TECH 2019 in San Jose to discuss how corporate real estate leaders can digitally transform their portfolios to create a seamless workplace experience for occupants and operators.
+One of the technologies he explored, in particular, is the digital twin.
+In light of his two talks, we thought we’d dive into this topic, looking at four ways digital twins can create a seamless workplace by:

 - helping to create dynamic spaces;

 - supplying data to make business decisions; and

 But before we get started, let’s first define what we mean by a digital twin.

 Not simply a digital mock-up of the physical environment, a digital twin is the contextual model of an entire organization and its operation.
 It’s the data from your subsystems and the real-time interaction between your people, process and connected things.